 How can you prepare to impress in your next interview?
-We will discuss what to wear, what to bring, and how to practice what (not) to say.
+We will discuss what to wear, what to bring, and what (not) to say.

 What do employers expect from you at a job fair?
-We discuss how to prepare for a career fair, what to wear and what to bring.
-Learn and practice how to approach and engage employers to have the best chance of moving forward in the interview process.
-This workshop is offered multiple times in the weeks before campus career fairs.
+In this workshop, we discuss how to prepare for a career fair, what to bring, how to approach and engage employers to have the best chance of moving forward in the interview process.

 Be ready when you receive your first job offer!
-We'll discuss salary research and negotiation, evaluating multiple job offer, and asking for more time to make a decision.
+We'll discuss salary research and negotiation, evaluating multiple job offers, and asking for more time to make a decision.